The Mystery of the Shape Parameter II: How to choose ?

-In this section we take $\lambda^{\frac{1}{\delta}}$ of (4) into consideration.
 Theoretically $0<\lambda<1$ and $\delta$ can be arbitrarily small.
-Therefore $\lambda^{\frac{1}{\delta}}$ is very influential.
+Therefore $\lambda^{\frac{1}{\delta}}$ of (4) is very influential.
 The value of $\lambda$ had been unknown for a long time.
 Fortunately it's clarified in \cite{Lu3}.
 This is a breakthrough and makes it possible to assess the influence of $c$ on the error bound.
-However the value of $\lambda^{\frac{1}{\delta}}$ highly depends on whether $b_{0}$ in Theorem1.3 is fixed or not.
+However the value of $\lambda^{\frac{1}{\delta}}$ highly depends on whether $b_{0}$ in Theorem 1.3 is fixed or not.
 Hence we discuss it separately.